Preventing the Development of Chronic Pain: Treating PTSD at Acute Pain Onset

 Exclusion Criteria

-1. pain intensity great enough to impair concentration or capacity to understand instructions or the nature of being invited into a study as assessed by a member of the medical staff 2. any injury or illness that precludes their ability to understand or follow instructions as assessed by a member of the medical staff 3. current chronic illness that involves constant or frequent pain 4. self-reported history of chronic pain on presentation to the ED or documented in the electronic medical record 5. pain from traumatic event that is the source of their PTSD 6. neurological disorder 7. blood pressure greater than 160/100 mmHg 8.
-Taking anticoagulants or antiplatelet drugs other than aspirin 9. pregnancy 10. current or lifetime psychotic or bipolar disorders 11. current alcohol or substance dependence 12. anything that precludes interventions from being successful.
-We will exclude people who are being treated for chronic or significant diseases such as rheumatoid disease, current influenza that may manifest temporary flu- related pain, and heart disease.
+1. Pain intensity great enough to impair concentration or capacity to understand instructions or the nature of being invited into a study as assessed by a member of the medical staff 2.
+Any injury or illness that precludes their ability to understand or follow instructions as assessed by a member of the medical staff 3.
+Self-reported history of chronic pain on presentation to the ED or documented in the electronic medical record (case-by-case basis) 4.
+Pain from traumatic event that is the source of their PTSD 5.
+Neurological disorder 6.
+Blood pressure greater than 160/100 mmHg 7.
+Taking anticoagulants or antiplatelet drugs other than aspirin 8.
+Pregnancy 9.
+Current alcohol or substance dependence 10.
+Anything that precludes interventions from being successful.
+11. We will exclude people who are being treated for chronic or significant diseases such as rheumatoid disease, current influenza that may manifest temporary flu- related pain, and heart disease.

 Study Design